-- 2.3.1 Competent authorities before issuing environmental authorisations in terms of section 24 of NEMA; - 2.3.2 National Department of Agriculture, which should take bioregions(s), bioregional plan(s) and identified critical biodiversity areas into account in their authorisations (e.g. for ploughing virgin land, and for subdivision of agricultural land); - 2.3.3 Provincial Departments of Agriculture, which should take bioregions, bioregional plans and identified critical biodiversity areas into account in their comments on applications; - 2.3.4 Department of Water Affairs and Forestry, which should take bioregion(s), bioregional plan(s) and identified critical biodiversity areas into account in their decision-making, for example in granting water licences; - 2.3.5 Catchment Management Agencies, which should integrate the relevant bioregion(s), bioregional plan(s) and identified critical biodiversity areas in their decision-making about water allocations; - 2.3.6 Department of Minerals and Energy, which should take bioregion(s), bioregional plan(s) and identified critical biodiversity areas into account in their authorisations for prospecting and mining; and - 2.3.7 Local and district municipalities, which, should take account of bioregion(s), bioregional plan(s) and identified critical biodiversity areas in issuing planning authorisations.
+- 2.3.1 Competent authorities before issuing environmental authorisations in terms of section 24 of NEMA (in this regard it is recommended that DEAT and provincial environment affairs departments require environmental assessment practitioners to refer to any applicable bioregional plan in preparing Basic Assessment Reports and EIRs); - 2.3.2 National Department of Agriculture, which should take bioregions(s), bioregional plan(s) and identified critical biodiversity areas into account in their authorisations (e.g. for ploughing virgin land, and for subdivision of agricultural land); - 2.3.3 Provincial Departments of Agriculture, which should take bioregions, bioregional plans and identified critical biodiversity areas into account in their comments on applications; - 2.3.4 Department of Water Affairs and Forestry, which should take bioregion(s), bioregional plan(s) and identified critical biodiversity areas into account in their decision-making, for example in granting water licences; - 2.3.5 Catchment Management Agencies, which should integrate the relevant bioregion(s), bioregional plan(s) and identified critical biodiversity areas in their decision-making about water allocations; - 2.3.6 Department of Minerals and Energy, which should take bioregion(s), bioregional plan(s) and identified critical biodiversity areas into account in their authorisations for prospecting and mining; and

-3. Recommended users of bioregional plans include the following:

-- 3.1 Government departments and agencies whose decisions and actions impact on biodiversity and the natural environment, but whose core business and expertise is not biodiversity conservation.
-These include: - 3.1.1 Local and district municipalities, which, in addition to integrating critical biodiversity areas in the relevant bioregional plan into their IDPs and SDFs, should also integrate critical biodiversity areas and other relevant guidelines and recommendations from the bioregional plan into Environmental Management Frameworks ("EMFs") developed in terms of Chapter 8 of the EIA Regulations, 10 and zoning schemes; - 3.1.2 National and Provincial environment departments, which should take the provisions of bioregional plans into account in the development of provincial supplements to the NEMA EIA regulations (such as maps of sensitive areas) in terms of section 24A and in developing EMFs and National and Provincial Guidelines in terms of the Chapter 8 EIA regulations; - 3.1.3 National Department of Agriculture, which should take bioregional plans into account in their planning processes and in the programmes which they develop; - 3.1.4 Provincial Departments of Agriculture, which should take bioregional plans into account in their comments on applications, in planning and scheduling their LandCare activities, and in any other planning activities (such as farm planning and Area-Wide Planning); - 3.1.5 Department of Water Affairs and Forestry, which should take bioregional plans into account in planning on water matters and in identifying priority areas for expansion of forestry;
+- 2.3.7 Local and district municipalities, which, should take account of bioregion(s), bioregional plan(s) and identified critical biodiversity areas in issuing planning authorisations. - 3.
+Recommended users of bioregional plans include the following: - 3.1 Government departments and agencies whose decisions and actions impact on biodiversity and the natural environment, but whose core business and expertise is not biodiversity conservation.
+These include: - 3.1.1 Local and district municipalities, which, in addition to integrating critical biodiversity areas in the relevant bioregional plan into their IDPs and SDFs, should also integrate critical biodiversity areas and other relevant guidelines and recommendations from the bioregional plan into Environmental Management Frameworks ("EMFs") developed in terms of Chapter 8 of the EIA Regulations, 21 and zoning schemes (also known as planning or land-use schemes); - 3.1.2 National and Provincial environment departments, which should take the provisions of bioregional plans into account in the development of provincial supplements to the NEMA EIA regulations (such as maps of sensitive areas) in terms of section 24A and in developing EMFs and National and Provincial Guidelines in terms of the Chapter 8 EIA regulations; - 3.1.3 Provincial conservation authorities, which should use bioregional plans to guide their inputs into land-use planning, land-use decisionmaking and natural resource management, if they have these functions; - 3.1.4 National Department of Agriculture, which should take bioregional plans into account in their planning processes and in the programmes which they develop;

-10 The National Environmental Management Act: Environmental Impact Assessment Regulations promulgated under section 24(5) of NEMA and published in Government Notice 385 in Government Gazette 28753 of 21 April 2006.
+21 The National Environmental Management Act: Environmental Impact Assessment Regulations promulgated under section 24(5) of NEMA and published in Government Notice 385 in Government Gazette 28753 of 21 April 2006.